-In April of next year, the Florida Lighthouse Association will publish a new edition of “The Florida Lighthouse Trail,” a guide and reference book to Florida’s lighthouses, past and present.
+In 2020, the Florida Lighthouse Association will publish a new edition of “The Florida Lighthouse Trail,” a guide and reference book to Florida’s lighthouses, past and present.
 The comprehensive book is a good companion for travels.
 Here’s how to order it for $15 from Amazon.

 If you’re a lighthouse lover, you might be interested in the new “Visit Our Lights” license plate featuring Jupiter Inlet Lighthouse.
 The new design debuted in 2019 and is an official Florida license plate available at any DMV in the state.
 The sale of these license plates not only shows you love lighthouses, it raises money to restore and preserve them.